Objective of NPRP-STANDARD

 The objective of the program is to competitively select research projects that will address national priorities through supporting basic and applied research as well as translational research/experimental development.

-- support projects with tangible impacts;
+- supporting projects with tangible impacts;

 The National Priorities Research Program (NPRP) is the main funding program of QNRF and the primary means by which QNRF seeks to support research that addresses Qatar’s needs.
 These needs have been specified as Grand Challenges in the Qatar National Research Strategy (QNRS) 2013 and QNRS 2014.
 QNRF established stakeholder committees to collect input into what are considered Priority Research Themes within those Grand Challenges.